DaniAkey02/Daniel-Akerele/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=daniakey02" alt="daniakey02" /></a> </p>

+Daniel Akerele is a data Analyst with an ability to enhance data quality, accessibility, and utilization.
+Successfully implemented data cleaning procedures and conducted detailed analyses to implement strategic and data driven decision making processes as part of my work experience.
+Eager to leverage my analytical skills and passion for data to push business growth in a dynamic, data-driven organization.

 - 🔭 I’m currently working on **an analysis of a social media page's content performance**

 - 🌱 I’m currently learning **Machine Learning, R**